SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 If you are new to this code, the most useful mental model is:

-`DrawingCanvas<TPixel>` is a stateful front end that records drawing intent, `DrawingCanvasBatcher<TPixel>` is the deferred handoff boundary, and the backend is the executor of a prepared scene.
+`DrawingCanvas` is the stateful front end that records drawing intent, `DrawingCanvas<TPixel>` is the typed implementation, `DrawingCanvasBatcher<TPixel>` is the deferred handoff boundary, and the backend is the executor of a prepared scene.

 Everything else serves that flow.